sahilsaini22/ProteinInteraction/README.md

 # ProteinInteraction

-This application allows the user to upload protein related information in the form of a CSV file to a Postgresql database, and view and filter the interaction details based on the various parameters.
+This application allows the user to upload protein interaction related information in the form of a CSV file to a Postgresql database, and view and filter the interaction details based on the various parameters.

 How to run the application locally: